kids encyclopedia robot

 Signature

-Shigeru Ishiba (石破 茂, Ishiba Shigeru, born 4 February 1957) is a Japanese politician who has served as the 65th prime minister of Japan and president of the Liberal Democratic Party (LDP) since 2024.
-He has been a member of the House of Representatives since 1986 and has served as Minister of Defense from 2007 to 2008 and Minister of Agriculture, Forestry and Fisheries from 2008 to 2009, as well as being the secretary-general of the LDP from 2012 to 2014.
+Shigeru Ishiba (Japanese: 石破 茂, Hepburn: Ishiba Shigeru, born 4 February 1957) is a Japanese politician serving as prime minister of Japan and president of the Liberal Democratic Party (LDP) since 2024.
+He has been a member of the House of Representatives since 1986 and has served as Minister of Defense from 2007 to 2008 and Minister of Agriculture, Forestry and Fisheries from 2008 to 2009, as well as being the Secretary-General of the LDP from 2012 to 2014.

 As a Diet member, Ishiba specialized in agricultural policy and defense policy.
 He served as parliamentary vice minister of agriculture under the premiership of Kiichi Miyazawa but left the LDP in 1993 to join the Japan Renewal Party.
 After transitioning through several parties and returning to the LDP in 1997, Ishiba held various prominent positions, including Director-General of the Defense Agency under the premiership of Junichiro Koizumi, Minister of Defense under the premiership of Yasuo Fukuda and Minister of Agriculture, Forestry and Fisheries under the premiership of Tarō Asō.

 Ishiba became a key figure within the LDP, running for party leadership multiple times.
 First in 2008 where he placed fifth, and notably against Shinzo Abe in the 2012 and 2018 elections.
 Despite his criticisms of LDP factionalism, he established his own faction, Suigetsukai, in 2015, aiming for leadership.
-After Abe's resignation, Ishiba ran in 2020 but placed third behind Yoshihide Suga.
-He declined to run in the 2021 election but ran for the fifth and final time in 2024 where he beat opponent Sanae Takaichi in a second round run-off, becoming the new party leader and prime minister designate, preceded by Fumio Kishida.
-Ishiba was formally elected Prime Minister by the Diet on 1 October 2024.
+After Abe's second resignation, Ishiba ran in 2020 but placed third behind Yoshihide Suga.
+Ishiba declined to run and endorsed Taro Kono in the 2021 election which was won by Fumio Kishida.
+After Kishida announced that he would step down in 2024, Ishiba ran for the fifth and final time in the LDP presidential election where he defeated Sanae Takaichi in a second round run-off, becoming the new party leader and prime minister–designate, and was formally elected Prime Minister by the National Diet on 1 October 2024.
+As prime minister, Ishiba almost immediately announced a snap general election, where the ruling LDP coalition lost its majority for the first time since 2009 and suffering its second-worst result in party history.

 Ishiba has developed a reputation as a political maverick due to his willingness to criticize his party, as well as his relatively liberal stances on social issues; he supported a motion of no-confidence against the Miyazawa Cabinet in 1993 and criticized Abe throughout his second premiership, despite serving in the governments of both prime ministers.